rpa-tomorrow/rpa-tomorrow/docs/automation_module.md

 ## Implementing a followup question

 Example:
 ```
 def prompt_date(self):
     """
-    An example of how to define a function for asking the user a followup question on the input.
+    An example of how to define a method for asking the user a followup question on the input.
     """
     def callback(followup):
         try: